 Manual forecast corrections

 Some practitioners may pride themselves in being able to “beat the system” and generate better forecast numbers than what the system can produce.
 If this is indeed the case, the system should be considered as dysfunctional and fixed accordingly, typically leveraging the experience and insights of the practitioner.
-Optimizing a supply chain of any significant scale involves generating thousands if not millions of forecasts per day.
-Relying on manual data entries of the supply chain teams to cope with the deficiencies of the system should not even be considered as a valid option for the company.
-Given the progress in statistics in the last 20 years, there is zero reason to think that, when given the same data inputs, an automated system cannot outperform a human who, realistically speaking, won’t have more than a few seconds to spare for every number that needs to be produced.
-If the human has days to spend for every decision the company needs to take, then the situation would have been radically different.
+Optimizing a supply chain of any significant scale involves generating thousands, if not millions, of forecasts per day.
+Relying on manual data entries from the supply chain teams to cope with the deficiencies of the system should not even be considered as a valid option for the company.
+Given the progress in statistics in the last 20 years, there is zero reason to think that, when given the same data inputs, an automated system cannot outperform a human who, realistically speaking, won’t have more than a few seconds to spare on every number that needs to be produced.
+If the human were to have days to spend on every decision the company needs to take, then the situation would be radically different.
 However, the vast majority of decisions that the supply chain needs to take on a daily basis don’t fit in this category.